 For example, maybe by 4pm each day your body and mind are wearing down.
 You could block your calendar from 4pm to 4:30pm daily to catch up on low-priority emails.
 Again, you can create a recurring event like this on your digital calendar.

 What happens if you don’t use or prefer not to use a digital calendar?
 That’s why you’re here!
 We have free printable daily and weekly planner templates that you can use in the same way to block your time.
-(You might also want to try these special time trackers to identify time-wasters.)
+(You can also make your own printed calendar with Canva!)

 Daily Planner Templates